 - Allow public access to information held by public authorities.

+The Act covers any recorded organisational information such as reports, policies or strategies, that is held by a public authority in England, Wales and Northern Ireland, and by UK-wide public authorities based in Scotland, however it does not cover personal information such as patient records which are covered by the Data Protection Act.
+Public authorities include government departments, local authorities, the NHS, state schools and police forces.
 The Act is enforced by the Information Commissioner who regulates both the Freedom of Information Act and the Data Protection Act.
 Information about the General Practitioners and the practice required for disclosure under this act can be made available to the public.
 All requests for such information should be made to the practice manager.

 The Surgery publication scheme

 A publication scheme requires an authority to make information available to the public as part of its normal business activities.
 The scheme lists information under seven broad classes, which are: